Supply Chain Management

 Supplier Evaluation

-We also request major suppliers to sign an agreement concerning the RBA Code of Conduct.
-In 2023, agreements were signed with 373 of 385 major suppliers, equating to a consent rate of 96.9%.
+We request major suppliers to sign an agreement concerning actions related to the RBA Code of Conduct.
+In 2025, agreements were signed with 367 of 374 major suppliers, equivalent to a consent rate of 98.1%.

 Green Procurement and Guidance to Suppliers

-In the environmental area, Canon has established Canon Green Procurement Standards, which outline its environment-related requests to suppliers.
-Suppliers must comply with these standards to do business with Canon.
-Specifically, we view a supplier’s environmental management as consisting of two interrelated elements: management of business activities, and management of parts and materials.
-We require that the supplier must operate effective environmental management in each of the four frameworks labeled A–D in the diagram below.
+In the environmental area, Canon has established Canon Green Procurement Standards, which outline its environment-related requests to suppliers, and makes compliance with the standards mandatory for all transactions.
+We view a supplier's environmental management as consisting of two interrelated elements: business activities and parts and materials.
+We require that the supplier must operate effective environmental management in each of the four frameworks labeled A–D in the following diagram.
 If a supplier is found to have a negative impact on the environment, we immediately demand corrective action be taken and check the status of improvements made.

-It was already Canon’s practice to check the organization and environmental performance of a supplier’s business activities and any corrective measures taken.
+It was already Canon’s practice to check the organization and environmental performance of a supplier's business activities and any corrective measures taken.
 Now, we have further strengthened our risk management to help prevent pollution in our supply chain.
 For example, in order to ensure compliance with stricter regulations, we are taking measures to boost information gathering and analysis activities regarding laws and regulations on wastewater and emissions in emerging countries.
-We are also reinforcing risk management in plating processes, where there is a relatively high risk of environmental pollution associated with wastewater treatment as a certain volume of heavy metals is used.
-As some of our plating contractors, who constitute tier-two suppliers, lack an in-house wastewater treatment facility and subcontract services to a wastewater treatment provider, Canon now also verifies the compliance status of these subcontractors.
+We also conduct risk management in plating processes, where there is a relatively high risk of environmental pollution associated with wastewater treatment as a certain volume of heavy metals is used.
 Expanding the scope of risk management in this way helps ensure pollution prevention.

 Cooperation with Suppliers